Skip to content

 1. The Client must give The Club six (6) weeks’ notice in writing via email to info@wiseowlschildcare.co.uk if they wish to CHANGE or CANCEL ALL or PART of The Client’s permanent booking.

-1. The Client may purchase Ad Hoc / Extra sessions via the website by making a booking request and paying by credit/debit card, childcare vouchers or tax-free childcare at the time of making the booking.
+3. The Client should request the Ad Hoc session via the website by making a booking request and paying by credit/debit card, childcare vouchers or tax-free childcare at the time of making the booking.
 Failure to make payment at the time of the booking request could impact your booking request.

-1. The booking will be reviewed and we will send a confirmation of the booking via email once approved.
+5. Upon acceptance of the ad hoc booking, we will send a confirmation via email once approved.

-1. If The Club is full on that specified day, The Club will not be able to accommodate the child and The Client will receive a full refund or TFC credit.
+6. If The Club is full on that specified day, The Club will not be able to accommodate the child for the ad hoc session and The Client will receive a full refund or TFC credit.

 SECTION 10: REPORTING AN ABSENCE